manuelsanchez2/melicena/README.md

 <details>
 <summary>Nice to have</summary>

-- [ ] - Create a second page with a Masonry Layout full of cool pictures of the village (we would need to keep them stored somewhere with the copyright for the figcaption)
+- [-] - Create a second page with a Masonry Layout full of cool pictures of the village (we would need to keep them stored somewhere with the copyright for the figcaption)
 - [ ] - Create the quiz page following basically what I did on https://github.com/manuelsanchezweb/zustand-react-typescript-quiz + also adding supabase integration.
 This a big todo.
-- [ ] - Create the contact section, we can use https://formspree.io/f/mayaebzj as the action of the form, and I will automatically receive emails with the information.
+- [x] - Create the contact section, we can use https://formspree.io/f/mayaebzj as the action of the form, and I will automatically receive emails with the information.
 - [x] - Add animations or transitions to the page
   </details>